sethrachwitz/gobst/README.md

 `Find` takes the value being searched for in the tree as a parameter, and returns true or false depending on if the value was found in the tree, and an integer representing the number of levels traversed before finding / not finding the value.

+`Delete` takes the value that is to be deleted as a parameter, and returns true or false depending on if the value could be deleted.

 `PreOrder` returns a slice of integers that represents a traversal of the tree in Pre Order.

 `InOrder` returns a slice of integers that represents a traversal of the tree In Order.